Laudato Si’ Challenge Is Pope Francis’ New Startup Accelerator

 While all the talk in American politics in regards to climate change has been around President Trump withdrawing from France’s climate change deal, those in a higher power see the climate as a paramount issue and know startups may help solve it.

 “The Laudato Si’ Startup Challenge will unite humanity in common purpose and productive conversation, much like His Holiness Pope Francis’s “Revolution of Tenderness.”
 It will be a beacon of new business, inspiring a new generation of entrepreneurs to build for-profit, for-purpose companies that address humanity’s biggest challenges in ways that are beneficial to all.”
-The Pontifical Academy of Sciences in the Vatican said in a statement.
+The accelerator says.

 The program is six months long with four months of virtual acceleration and two months in person.
 The two month program will call for startups to either be based in Rome or relocate to Rome for mentorship, acceleration and equity funding.
 And what startup in their right mind wouldn’t relocate to Rome to partner with the Pope.